s3819660/OOP_Assignment1/README.md

 2. FEATURES

 The main functions of this simple applications are listed below:
-- Search items by keywords
+- Search items by keywords: Perform a search Item by keywords, it could be the keyword from any field of the item list
-- Add new item
+- Add new item: Add new item to the list, can only be Book, Journal, and DVD
-- Update item info
+- Update item info: Updating existing Item information, select the item ID to update it
-- Search members by keywords
+- Search members by keywords: Perform a search Member by keywords, it could be the keyword from any field of the member list
-- Register new member
+- Register new member: Register new member to the list
-- Update member info
-- Borrow items
-- Return items
+- Update member info: Update current information of existing Member in the list, member can extend their expire date
+- Borrow items: Perform a borrow for a Member, only items which is in stock can be borrowed.
+- Return items: Return a borrowed item for a Member, if the return date is late, it will automatically calculate late fee for Member and add to their record.
+- Save data: Save all existing information
-- Save data
+- Quit: Save all existing information and exit program
-- Quit

 Additional feature:
- - Validation of entries upon input the data to the program.
+ - Validation of entries upon input the data to the program: Entries such as year, ISBN, ISSN is validated accordingly, wrong input will prompt user to input again
- - Pagination
+ - Pagination: View 10 items/members per page, press n to next page, p to previous page
- - Press enter to exit to menu
+ - Press enter to exit to menu: User press Enter to go back to menu rather than the application automatically back to menu after completing a task

 3. DESIGN
-- Each item object is a book/journal/DVD with multiple copies.
+- Each item object is a book/journal/DVD with multiple copies
 - Item object is the super class of Book, DVD, Journal class
 - Member object also stored the borrow information: Borrow Items and Borrow date
 - The Model are set to the controller - view: Member model linked to MemberList, Item linked to ItemList
+- The QuickLibUI will act as the main controller and main view

 4. INSTALLATION

 - InteliJ IDEA Ultimate
-- Java 11
+- Java JDK 11

 5. KNOWN BUGS